bitrix24/b24restdocs/api-reference/crm/universal/crm-item-update.md

     }
     ```

-2. Remove the value of the user-defined file field
+2. Remove the value of the file-type user-defined field

     To do this, simply pass an empty string (`''`) instead of the value.

-3. Leave the value of the non-multiple file field unchanged
+3. Leave the value of the non-multiple file-type field unchanged

-    The simplest option is to not add a key with this field in `fields`.
+    The simplest option is to not add a key for this field in `fields`.

     But if you need to pass it and not change it, then the value should be passed as a list where the key `id` will be the file identifier.